You walk onto your front porch. A praying mantis perches on a porch rail or table.

 Their compound eyes provide excellent vision helping them hunt effortlessly.

-Their eyes are large and compound (made up of many small eyes) and dominate the head.
+Their simple eyes are large and compound (made up of many small eyes) and dominate the head.

 Their necks are quite long and flexible.

-This combination makes this predatory insect possible to detect slight movements and small prey we can never see with our naked-eye from as far away as sixty feet.
+This combination makes this predatory insect possible to detect slight movements and small prey we can never see with our naked eye from as far away as 60′ feet.

-With their ability to see in every direction and blend in with the environment, they do very well with a strategy of just sitting, watching and waiting.
+With their ability to see in every direction and blend in with the environment, the strategy of watching and waiting works well.

 When they detect prey, they leap upon it swiftly.

-In fact, when it comes to speed and rapid reflexes, they are twice as fast as a housefly (much to the chagrin of houseflies).
+In fact, when it comes to speed and rapid reflexes, they are twice as fast as fruit flies and the housefly (much to the chagrin of houseflies).

 It sits quietly in the attitude of prayer that has caused it to bear its paradoxical name.